awsugblr/awsugblr/src/pages/blog/2019-05-16-awssummit-mumbai-a-regional-re-invent-to-reminisce.md

 ![](/img/main_group_summitday.png)

 Two days at Mumbai was a great learning experience from AWS experts around the globe and networking with like-minded folks, all the time reminded me to call this very well organized event as a regional re:Invent.
-It's certainly worth capturing some of the wonderful moments to reminisce..
+It's certainly worth capturing some of the wonderful moments to reminisce; here you go..

 AWS Women In Tech Day

 Cloud Warrior

-The D-Day - AWS Summit
+AWS Summit Mumbai